jpremmel/react-independent-project/README.md

 # _Java House_

-#### _A site for a fictional coffee supplier created with React, 22 Nov 2019_
+#### _A site for a fictional coffee supplier created with React, 23 Nov 2019_

 #### By _**Jacqueline Remmel**_

 ## Description

-_This is an ongoing project that will ultimately be a mock site for a coffee supplier.
-Patrons will be able to view the coffee house's menu and employees will be able to log in to manage the inventory.
-The main purpose of this project is to practice building a site with React._
+_This project is a mock site for a coffee supplier.
+The home page displays the coffee house's menu and employees can manage the inventory.
+The main purpose of this project is to practice building a site with React and managing state._

 _Component Structure:_